 Looking for some bucket list Australia inspiration?
-Before the world went into chaos, we were incredibly lucky to go on a Southern Great Barrier Reef day trip to Lady Musgrave Island with 1770 Reef to snorkel with turtles!
+Before the world went into chaos, we were incredibly lucky to go on a Southern Great Barrier Reef day trip to Lady Musgrave Island from Agnes Water with 1770 Reef to snorkel with turtles!

 If you’re wondering whether you should visit Lady Musgrave Island, or if you’ve never heard of this hidden island in Australia before, we’re here to tell you all about it.